OrionFinanceAI/docs/docs/introduction/design_principles.md

 In doing so, Orion brings **institutional-grade privacy** into a permissionless, trustless, and composable DeFi environment - empowering scalable and competitive onchain asset management.

-## Transparency

-Orion is built on-chain from the ground up.
-Vault logic, incentives, and reporting are all verifiable and transparent - not offchain or hidden behind APIs.
+At the same time, Orion is built on-chain from the ground up.
+Vault logic, incentives, and reporting are all verifiable and transparent.
 This transparency is essential for trust, composability, and long-term resilience.

+## Modularity

+Orion is modular by design — separating vault logic, strategy execution, and value flow — so each part can evolve independently.
+This composable architecture lets asset managers, protocols, and individuals plug in only what they need.
+ With clean APIs, transparent performance, and extensible logic, Orion isn’t a black box — it’s collaborative infrastructure built for a permissionless, onchain future.

 ## Abstracting Complexity

 Our goal is to **abstract** financial complexity, not hide it.
 The protocol shall serve both skilled quants and casual depositors - with different layers of abstraction.

-## Built for Collaboration

-Orion isn’t a black box - it’s infrastructure others can build on.

-We prioritize clean APIs, visibility into vault performance, and extensibility across vault types and strategy logic.
-Whether you’re a DAO, an asset manager, or a DeFi builder, Orion is designed to support your workflows.

-These principles help us build something lasting - infrastructure that supports a permissionless, collaborative future of onchain asset management.